 - Support - Your prospects aren't receiving the support they need to complete a task

-If we're not offering to solve a problem for our customers then why should they buy from us?
+If you're not offering to solve a problem for your customers then why should they buy from you?
 Instead of continuing to produce content around the features of your particular product or service, consider addressing their most painful problem and helping them to overcome it.
 If you can deliver a solution to their problems better than anyone else then you'll have won a customer for life!

 3. Have an effective email collection strategy

-What is the single most important piece of information you collect for your business?
-Chances are it's email addresses.
-As inbound marketers, we know that an email is more than just a way to spam prospects with emails advertising our products and that it should never be used as such!
-It's the stepping stone between someone being a visitor on your website and a customer.
-If you're driving traffic to any page on your website, be it through social media, paid advertising or organic search it's essential you offer them the chance to share their email address with you.
+Emails are the stepping stone between someone being a visitor on your website and becoming a customer.
+If you're driving traffic to any page on your website, be it through social media, paid advertising or organic search, it's essential that you offer them the chance to share their email address with you.
 Without it, the ball will always remain in their court.